Superuniversal Statistics with Topological Origins for non-Hermitian Scattering Singularities

 Identical behavior is seen in Fig.~\ref{App_RMT_PDF} as in Fig.~\ref{Fig3}: $-2$ power law tails are seen panels (a) and (c), and $-3$ power law tails are seen in panels (b) and (d).
 This shows that even though the data in this paper is measured from microwave cavities, the results we present are true for all chaotic wave scattering systems.
 The present paper also explains why in the Appendix of Ref.~\cite{shaibe2025}, a $-2$ power law tail was seen for the probability distributions of complex reflection and transmission time delay differences ($\tau_{\delta R}$ and $\tau_{\delta T}$) from Hermitian ($\eta=0$) systems.
 As shown in Fig.~\ref{Fig5}(a), in a Hermitian system, $\delta R_{12}=0$ is $d-1$ dimensional, not a $d-2$ dimensional singularity.
 The same is true of $\delta T_{12}=0$ if the system is also non-reciprocal.
 Further the PDFs of complex transmission time delay from a Hermitian, reciprocal system would have $-2$ power laws, which is why the authors of Ref.~\cite{shaibe2025} chose to show plots from $\beta=2$ RMT data, since at the time they did not have the topology argument to understand why they did not see $-3$ power laws.

-A final comment is that the PDF of $\frac{\langle|C|\rangle}{|C|}$, where $|C|$ is the coalescence of the $S$-matrix eigenvectors, from the reciprocal system shown in panel (c) has the expected $-2$ power law tail out to the largest values, never transitioning to $-3$.
+A final comment is that the PDF of $\frac{\langle|C|\rangle}{|C|}$, where $|C|$ is the coalescence of the $S$-matrix eigenvectors, from the reciprocal system shown in panel (c) has the expected $-2$ power law tail out to the largest values, never transitioning to $-3$ as seen in the experimental data in Fig. \ref{Fig3}(c).
 This is because RMT numerics lacks the small amount of residual non-reciprocity we always see in experimental data.